 Primary Data Outputs

 As described above, the primary data output of this study will be crop relevant metrics summarizing a growing season or any other period of interest.
 This data in turn can be used to estimate crop yields or to provide the likelihood of observing a particular value of a vegetation index.
-Values of these metrics can be summarized on a pixel by pixel basis or aggregated at any other spatial scale.
-For example we can see the lower 5th percentile EVI values at the district level for Punjab and Haryana (Figure 7).
+Values of these metrics can be summarized on all pixels or aggregated at any other spatial scale.
+Aggregation can be completed by finding the mean EVI value for all pixels in the district for each 8-day period and then calculating the quantile estimate.
+Alternatively, as done in this exercise, pixel by pixel basis estimates can be found by calculating the quantiles based on the value of all individual pixels that fall within a polygon.
+We can see the lower 5th percentile of all EVI pixel values at the district level for Punjab and Haryana (Figure 7).